lanagarmire/DeepProg/docs/installation.md

 pip2 install -e . -r requirements_distributed.txt
 ```

+### Installation with docker
+We have created a docker image (`opoirion/deepprog_docker:v1`) with all the dependencies already installed.
+For the docker (and singularity) instruction, please refer to the docker [tutorial](https://deepprog-garmires-lab.readthedocs.io/en/latest/usage_with_docker.html).

 ## Alternative deep-Learning packages installation

 The required python packages can be installed using pip: